meltano/meltano/docs/src/docs/command-line-interface.md

 ### Exclude Parameter

-Use `--exclude` to exclude all attributes that match the filter.
+Use `--exclude` to exclude all properties that match the filter.

-Attributes that are `automatic` are always included, even if they match an exclude pattern.
-Only attributes that are `available` can be excluded.
+Properties that are `automatic` are always included, even if they match an exclude pattern.
+Only properties that are `available` can be excluded.

 Exclusion takes precedence over inclusion.
-If an attribute is excluded, there is no way to include it back without removing the exclusion pattern first.
+If an property is excluded, there is no way to include it back without removing the exclusion pattern first.

 #### Examples